Collegiate School of Medicine and Bioscience: Academics

 The school requires all of its students do 100 hours of community service.
 First aid and CPR certification is also required before entering the 11th grade.
 All seniors must complete an internship or capstone project in a bioscience field before graduating.
 Its auditorium regularly hosts guest speakers from nearby Washington University in St. Louis and Saint Louis University.
 The average ACT score is 25 and the average SAT is 1210.
 The student teacher ratio is 15 to 1.
 92% of its student body is proficient in reading and 72% of the students are proficient in math.
 All 44 seniors of the school's first graduating class went to university and the school continues to rival other magnet schools such as McKinley Classical Leadership Academy and Metro Academic and Classical High School, often ranked among the top schools in the nation.

-Sports
+Athletics

 Collegiate has expanded its athletics and has recorded success.
 The following sports are currently being offered: basketball (boys/girls), volleyball (boys/girls), soccer(boys/girls), track & field, cross country, and tennis (boys/girls).

 Awards

 In 2018, Collegiate won first place in a World Wide Technology Hack-A-Thon contest.

-In 2025, US News and World Report has ranked Collegiate as the #1 Public School in the state of Missouri.
+In 2025, U.S. News & World Report has ranked Collegiate as the #1 Public School in the state of Missouri.